-- Cut out their template.

-- Pin the template to their chosen fabric.

-- Cut the fabric around the template.
+- Pin the template to their chosen fabric. - Cut the fabric around the template.
 Allow the children to cut with fabric scissors if possible, as this is great for their fine motor skills.

 The children should have a design and two pieces of cut-out fabric.